-UK-based electro pop group Marina And The Diamonds, fronted by Welsh native Marina Diamandis, put on an eclectic performance of 15 songs with a 2 song encore in the famous Great Hall in the New York Hall of Science in Corona, NY.
+UK-based electro pop singer Marina Diamandis, known as her stage name, Marina And The Diamonds, put on an eclectic performance of 15 songs with a 2 song encore in the famous Great Hall in the New York Hall of Science in Corona, NY.
 Just 350 lucky fans got to see this intimate performance where she performed hits such as “How to be a Heartbreaker,” “Primadonna,” as well as songs from her most recent album Froot.

 Photography courtesy of Taylor Hill